Virtual Network Hub

 Overview

-Virtual Network Hub is an easy way to connect computers and devices into a single or several networks.
+Virtual Network Hub provides an easy way to connect computers and devices into one or

-- Wired networking supports direct/wired plugging-in to network cards;
+- Wired networking supports direct/wired connections to network cards.

-- Internal DHCP client requests dynamic IP addresses and configuration from other routers;
+- Internal DHCP client requests dynamic IP addresses and configurations from

 Typical configurations: